Dehgah, Borujerd

-Dehgah (ده گاه), (Note: Also romanized as Deh Gāh and Dehgāh; also known as Deygāh) is a village in Darreh Seydi Rural District of the Central District of Borujerd County, Lorestan province, Iran.
+Dehgah (ده گاه), (Note: Also romanized as Deh Gāh and Dehgāh; also known as Deygāh) is a village in Darreh Seydi Rural District of the Central District in Borujerd County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 848 in 239 households.
 The following census in 2011 counted 787 people in 248 households.
-The 2016 census measured the population of the village as 607 people in 202 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 607 people in 202 households, the most populous in its rural district.